-There is an amazing trend in professional Triathletes: a growing number of top pro triathletes are training almost exclusively indoors.
+There is an amazing trend in professional Triathletes: a growing number of top pros are training almost exclusively indoors.

 - Predictability of conditions.

-- Ability to completely customize the workout (no reliance on location of hills or long straights).
+- Nearly infinite ability to completely customize the workout (no reliance on location of hills or long straights).